Git Software Development Guidelines: Improving Team Collaboration

 user.signingkey=/Users/xxxxxxx/.ssh/id_rsa.pub

-Since our team uses Gitea as the Git server, you can see a green badge on your personal settings page.
+Since our team uses Gitea as our Git server, you can see the green badge in your personal settings page:

 logo